TyHil/linked-list/README.md

 Creates and returns a new list containing data from a sub-range of the linked list.
 Parameters: `const int start`: starting index of the sub-range, `const int length`: length of the sub-range (start + length is not included in the new linked list)
 Returns: `linkedList *`: a pointer to the new linked list
-### Equals
-`bool equals(linkedList * other)`
-Returns true if the linked list and the specified linked list contain the same data in the same order.
-Parameters: `linkedList * other`: a pointer to the other list to compare to
-Returns: `bool`: whether the lists are the same
 ## License
 GPL-3.0 License